 mysqldump –h 127.0.0.1 root –p sample> D:\back\demo1.sql

-In the above example we use mysqldump command to export the database, in this example we have a sample database and we need to export them by using mysqldump command.
-In the above example we used a local host IP address; this is a by default address of the local host as shown in the above statement.
-After that we use root user credential to fetch the sample database.
-Here D is system drive and we created a new folder on D drive, name of folder is back and demo1.sql is the export database file name.
-In this example we exported the database name as a sample.
-The end output of the above query we illustrate by using the following snapshot.
+In the above example, we use the mysqldump command to export the database, in this example, we have a sample database, and we need to export them using the mysqldump command.
+In the above example, we used a local host IP address; this is a by default address of the local host, as shown in the above statement.
+After that, we use the root user credential to fetch the sample database.
+Here D is the system drive, and we created a new folder on D drive, name of the folder is back, and demo1.sql is the export database file name.
+In this example, we exported the database name as a sample.
+We illustrate the end output of the above query using the following snapshot.

 Now see another way to export the database in MariaDB as follows.